Updated: Aug 17

 “Discrimination” is a tricky word.
 It is a word carrying emotion and history.
 It has different meanings to different people.
 For example, discrimination may relate to:

 These are real examples.
 There are certainly more.
-You may have noticed, the 5 examples are in a discrimination “badness” order.
-With the 5th example being considered the most “bad” discrimination.
+You may have noticed that the 5 examples are in a discrimination “badness” order.
+The 5th example is considered the most “bad” discrimination.

 There is empirical evidence that helps us understand the subtle differences, using well narrated randomized control trial (RCT) results. [ii] The evidence reveals economic discrimination nuances, as related to examples 3 and 4.
 The testing outcomes show how economic discrimination may be "bad" but is not always "bad."
 The degree of perceived economic discrimination “badness” depends on whether the subject of economic discrimination had some control over that being discriminated against.